McDonald’s SWOT Analysis (2026): Beyond the Burger

 Going Straight to the Source

 As Reginald always reminds us, the first step in any analysis is getting good data.
-For this deep dive, we pulled all financial data and restaurant counts directly from the official investor relations websites and annual reports of McDonald’s Corporation, Yum!
-Brands (for KFC) and Restaurant Brands International (for Burger King).
+For this deep dive, we pulled all financial data and restaurant counts directly from official sources and company materials, plus a franchise disclosure summary for franchise fee and royalty information: McDonald’s Form 10-K, Restaurants by Market 2024, Restaurants by Market 2025 and Franchise Disclosure Document Summary, Yum Brands Q4 2025 Financial Summary (for KFC) and Restaurant Brands International Global Store Count (for Burger King).
 This is a crucial habit for any young investor and one we’ll stick to on our journey.

 Let’s keep growing together 🌱